QA Madness Blog Chatbot Testing: Features to Check & Quality Tips to Keep In Mind

 Testing a Chatbot Features to Check & Quality Tips to Keep In Mind

-Conversational Flow – UX Testing
+Conversational Flow – Usability Testing

 It is one of the most obvious aspects of a chatbot to check.
 UX testing will be based on both business requirements and users’ personal experience.
 It is essential to make sure that a chatbot fulfills its core purpose, generating correct and accurate responses.